nali001/research_asset_search/README.md

 ### Run scripts separately
 Each djano app is considered as a package, we assume all the Python scripts are executed from `search_engine_app` dir.

-For example, if you wanna invoke `notebook_indexing` from CLI, use
+For example, if you want to invoke `notebook_indexing` from CLI, use
 ```
 python -m notebook_search.notebook_indexing.py
 ```